verbal-noun/Presentations/README.md

-# presentations
+# Presentations
-A repo to hold all the presentations and talks, I've given in different meetups and conferences.
+A repo to hold all the workshops, presentations and talks I've given at different clubs, events and conferences.